matteobe/hackzurich2022/README.md

 ### SiemensData/

-Sensordata and floordata-samples
+Sensordata, 3D models and floordata-samples

 ### SiemensUnity/

-Containing the Unity Project with the animated 3D floorplan.
+Containing the Unity Project with the source code for the 3D floorplan and data visualiziation.
+The software can either be used with the generated data or with real sensor data in a real life use case.